2024 Full Reunion Weekend Schedule

 Some binoculars provided.
 Coffee available!
 Shuttles leave from the parking lot behind Chapin Hall starting at 6:30AM.

-HOPKINS FOREST8AM
+HOPKINS FOREST

 Fun Run